lpoetzel/wolt-assignment/README.md

 Run Test

-'npm run test' to let jest run a test of the calculateFee function
+'npm run test' to let jest run a few tests for the calculateFee function and one for the component

 Dependencies